Paris Mountain Press

 “I don't know, Dafid.
 Our friend just opened a piece of his hull to vacuum rather violently.”

-"Skipper," Farmer called, "I'm guessing he lost his fusion plant.
+“Skipper,” Farmer called, “I'm guessing he lost his fusion plant.
 I played back the video of the explosion.
-His light flickered and then came back much dimmer afterwards."
+His light flickered and then came back much dimmer afterward.”

-"Nothing so far, Skipper," Hal Farmer said.
-"I'm using electro-magnetic spectrum, and the comm laser."
+“Nothing so far, Skipper,” Hal Farmer said.
+“I'm using the electromagnetic spectrum and the comm laser.”